What is an advance directive for health care?

 Who should get copies of the advance directive for health care after it has been signed?

 The advance directive will not be used if no one knows that you have signed it.
 You should keep the original advance directive with your other important papers.
 You should give copies of the advance directive to the people you named as your health care representative and your alternate health care representative.
-Give a copy to your primary doctor (and to any other doctor who is treating you on a continuing basis) and ask him or her to put the copy in your chart.
+Give a copy to your primary doctor (and to other health care providers who are treating you on a continuing basis) and ask to have the advance directive added to your chart.
 If you are admitted to a hospital or a care facility, give a copy of the advance directive to the hospital or care facility.
+You may want to scan your advance directive and store a digital copy in a cloud-based file or email it to yourself or a companion so it will be available when you travel.

 Is the POLST form part of the advance directive?